YANOUSHek/LogCat/README.markdown

 Features
 --------

-* Search as you type filtering
+* Advanced log filtering
+* Filter with multiple filters at one time
 * Definable filters for quick access to frequently checked logs.
 Filterable by:
 	* message,
 	* log type,
 	* tag,
+	* PID,
+	* TID,
-	* PID
+	* Timestamp
 * "Intelligent" automatic scroll
-* Ability to change font color and style for each for different log types
+* Ability to change font color and style for different log types
+* Capture screen shots right from LogCat
+* Can send typed characters to device

 Screenshot
 ----------